GoogleCloudPlatform/java-docs-samples/appengine-java11/tasks/README.md

 `CreateTask.java` is a simple command-line program to create tasks to be pushed to the App Engine app.

-`TaskServlet.java` is the main App Engine app.
+Directory `task-handler/` is the main App Engine app.
 This app serves as an endpoint to receive App Engine task attempts.